-Stop us if you’ve heard this one before: your virtual meeting has just started, but you’re met with a grid of silent boxes.
-Everyone’s shuffling around in their pajamas, unsure of who the Zoom algorithm is going to let speak, meaning that you’re doing all the talking and they’re doing all the apprehensive nodding.
+Picture this: your virtual team meeting has just started, but you’re met with a grid of silent boxes.
+Everyone’s shuffling around in their pyjamas, unsure of who the Zoom algorithm is going to let speak, meaning that you’re doing all the talking and they’re doing all the apprehensive nodding.

 Wow, what you’d give for a huge, digital pickaxe to smash this virtual ice into little frosty pixels.
-Fear not, these 10 virtual meeting ice breakers are exactly what you need.
+Fear not, what you need is an effective ice breaker tool.
+These 10 virtual meeting ice breakers are exactly what you need.

-Check out below the top 10 virtual meeting ice breakers that can really get your meetings off on the right foot.
-We’ll also take a look at when, why and how to use them to ensure that your meeting is productive and fun.
+We’ll also take a look at when, why and how to use icebreakers for Zoom meetings to ensure that your crew can both be productive and have fun.

 Let’s Break the Ice…